User Guide Cancel

 • Make global changes to text properties.

-• Set style attributes of individual characters in a Text layer.
-(Beta)
+• Set style attributes for individual characters in a Text layer.

 Once you set these for a Text layer, reference that layer's properties to easily apply changes throughout the composition.
 After Effects expressions use properties to read (get) text style values and function methods to write (set) them inside the expression engine.
 This allows you to link text styles across Text layers or set up controls for them to be animated or used in a Motion Graphics template.